-02 A new inflationary shock creates a dilemma to central banks
+02 A new inflationary shock creates a dilemma for central banks

 Throughout 2021 we began to see much higher levels of inflation globally than those observed in recent years prior to the pandemic.
-Much of this rise could be explained by the base effect (the comparison with the low inflation seen in 2020), and also by rising prices due to a series of imbalances in the supply chain as supply, which was at peak levels, was unable to offset the very strong demand of the recovery period.
+Much of this rise could be explained by the base effect (the comparison with the low inflation seen in 2020), and also by rising prices due to a series of imbalances in the supply chain.
+Supply, which was at peak levels, was unable to offset the very strong demand of the recovery.

-The Ukraine invasion and the Asian COVID revival could keep inflation elevated, masking mitigating factors such as a shift in consumption from goods to services, declining shipping delays, rising labor force participation and more lenient year-over-year comparisons (base effects).
+All things equal, expectations were for inflation to start moderating at the onset of this year.
+The spread of the Omicron variant in Asia and Oceania, which has recently led to severe restrictions on mobility in several Chinese cities, led to a new tightening of supply chains in recent weeks, after several months of some easing.
+As a result, the likelihood of a normalization of the situation in value chains during the first half of the year is reduced and rising prices will continue reflecting it.
+The Ukraine invasion adds to the scene as disruptions in the commodities' supply from Russia, Ukraine and Belarus are also pushing prices up.
 The magnitude of the economic slowdown going forward will depend largely on the depth and duration of the commodity price shock and supply disruption.
-These new pressures, coupled with the spread of the Omicron variant in Asia and Oceania, which has recently led to severe restrictions on mobility in several Chinese cities, have led to a new tightening of supply chains in recent weeks, after several months of some easing.
-As a result, the likelihood of a normalization of the situation in value chains during the first half of the year is reduced.
 The variable most sensitive to the conflict is inflation, and the multitude of channels (fertilizers, staples, metals, fossil fuels, etc.) through which inflationary pressures are spreading is a cause for concern.
 The coming months are going to be particularly tense in the release of inflation data and we do not rule out double-digit readings with very high levels of volatility in the yield curves.

-In the chart below we can see the strong rebound in core inflation data (which excludes energy and food) in the US, Eurozone and UK.
+In the chart below, we can see the strong rebound in core inflation data (which excludes energy and food) in the U.S., Eurozone and UK.
 Upside inflation surprises could open the door to a faster pace of rate hikes than markets have already discounted, especially if persistently high inflation starts to push up longer-term inflation expectations.
-Despite their recent rise, longer-term expectations remain well anchored for now, while households' sizable savings cushion puts them in a better position to withstand rising prices.
-We expect inflation data to
+Despite their recent rise, longer-term expectations remain well-anchored for now, while households' sizable average savings cushion puts them in a better position to withstand rising prices.
+We expect inflation

-The year-on-year inflation rate has reached levels not seen in decades and puts pressure on central banks to reinforce their price stability credentials
+The year-over-year inflation rate has reached levels not seen in decades, and puts pressure on central banks to reinforce their price stability credentials

-Inflationary pressures may continue given the multiple disruptions in energy, food and industrial metals
+Inflationary pressures may continue given the multiple disruptions in energy, food, and industrial metals